MSW/PhD in Social Work

 What's the difference between a Master of Social Work (MSW) and a PhD?

 The MSW is considered the terminal degree for students interested in a practice career.
 The PhD in social work is an interdisciplinary program that prepares students to teach and to conduct research, and is not to be confused with a practice degree.
 Most graduates of the PhD program obtain positions at universities, at research institutions or in government.
+(To learn more about the PhD program, go to our Main PhD Page.)

 What is the advantage of applying to the combined program versus the MSW program only?